-Source: Department of Revenue's "Revenue Abstract.
+Source: Department of Revenue's "Revenue Abstract and "Comparative Schedule of Revenues" Report - STAARS...

 Proceeds are deposited into the Motor Carrier Fund.
 After costs of collection of the Department of Revenue and the Public Service Commission are deducted, the remaining proceeds are then transferred into the State Public Road and Bridge Fund.